 On the other hand, we look at the corporate world like oil looks at water.
 We want to escape from this world and reject it as soon as it is about us and our time becoming a part of it.

 We compare ourselves to hamsters on a hamster wheel.
-If we look in the mirror, we see the unhappy rodent in the mousetrap.
+Looking in the mirror, we see the unhappy rodent in the mousetrap.
 In summary, we invest in precisely what we want to escape.

 We are looking for personal progression but shy away from the challenge to growth with a company

-A big argument against the “corporate world” is also that it makes personal development more difficult.
-The hierarchy, the corset of the corporate structure, and the mindless and monotonous activity turn workers into soulless zombies, one argument goes.
+A big argument against the “corporate world” is that it makes personal development more difficult.
+One argument goes that the hierarchy, the corset of the corporate structure, and the mindless and monotonous activity turn workers into soulless zombies.

 At this point, many investors justify the FIRE movement by saying that financial freedom promotes greater self-improvement.
 This noble image of a self-educating person sounds tempting.
 My bucket list in this regard is long, too.

 However, it is just as exciting to assist a company in its growth and, to some extent, to help steer this growth.
 I don’t want to miss that.